Connecting to a custom content service

 Follow the steps to configure the Default filter and Metadata for your custom service connection:

-In the Default filter field, enter a value to send as the default input to the custom service.
-The value can be plain text, JSON, or any other supported format.
+6. Default filter: Enter the default input value to be sent to the custom service.
+This can be plain text, JSON, or any other supported format.

 Setting up retrieval systems for a custom service